figment-networks/near-indexer/README.md

 near-indexer -config path/to/config.josn -cmd=sync
 ```

-If previous steps did not produce any error you can start the indexer worker:
+If previous steps did not produce any errors you can start the indexer worker:

 ```bash
 near-indexer -config path/to/config.json -cmd=worker